ponchotitlan/NSO-DevOps-in-a-tin-can/README.md

 ![Jenkins unlocking screen](images/jenkins_01.png)

-2. Install the Gitlab plugin.
-This will take some time ...
+2. Select _Select plugins to install_ and search for the **Gitlab plugin**.
+The download and installation of this plugin along with its dependencies will take some time ...

 ![Jenkins plugins screen](images/jenkins_02.png)
 ![Jenkins Gitlab plugin install screen](images/jenkins_03.png)